Local Jobs First

 - $1 million or more in regional Victoria, or

 - $3 million or more in metropolitan Melbourne or for state-wide activities.

 Minimum local content requirements are set for government projects worth $50 million or more or for other projects as agreed.

 Local Jobs First – VIPP helps ensure that local businesses are given full and fair opportunity to compete for Victorian government contracts.

-The Local Jobs First - Major Project Skills Guarantee (MPSG) policy helps create opportunities for Victorian apprentices, trainees and engineering cadets to work on some of Victoria's biggest building and infrastructure projects.
+The Local Jobs First - Major Project Skills Guarantee (MPSG) policy helps create opportunities for Victorian apprentices, trainees and cadets to work on some of Victoria's biggest building and infrastructure projects.

 Under the MPSG, all construction projects valued at or over $20 million are required to use Victorian apprentices, trainees or cadets for at least 10 per cent of the total estimated labour hours.